"We are programmed to receive.

 - There was one in Suikoden, but they were actually members of the resistance.
 Imagine their surprise when they accidentally poison the hero's party, which resistance leader Odessa is a member of.

 - The Stumbling Sabrecat Tavern in Fort Dunstad, Skyrim.
 The fact that it is located in a bandit fort could be enough of a warning; however, the bandits in the fort tend to keep to themselves when you approach and enter the tavern, only going aggro when you try to leave.
+If/when the fort is cleared and reoccupied by the military, soldiers put an end to this business and block the very entrance to the tavern with spiked barriers.

 - From The Other Wiki article on Cave-In-Rock, Illinois: Isaiah L. Potts operated Potts Inn on the Ford's Ferry Road in Illinois, where travelers checked in, but sometimes failed to check out.
 It's noted in the Life Treasury of American Folklore p.
 123: "Potts succeeded in persuading travelers to remain all night at his inn.
 Tradition says many a man took his last drink at Pott's Spring and spent his last hour on Earth in Pott's House."